melissaboiko/myougiden/README.md

     $ myougiden -x '茶.'       # regexp search
     $ myougiden sakura         # if no match is found, treat as rōmaji
     $ myougiden -r kanji       # forces rōmaji
-    $ myougiden -a uK          # reference for EDICT-style abbreviations
+    $ myougiden -a uK          # consult documentation for EDICT-style abbreviations

 Screenshots
 ===========